Flexible constraint satisfiability and a problem in semigroup theory: Abstract

 \section{Abstract}

 We examine some flexible notions of constraint satisfaction, observing some relationships between model theoretic notions of universal Horn class membership and robust satisfiability.
-We show the \texttt{NP}-completeness of $2$-robust monotone 1-in-3 3SAT in order to give very small examples of finite algebras with \texttt{NP}-hard variety membership problem.
+We show the \texttt{NP}-completeness of $2$-robust positive 1-in-3SAT in order to give very small examples of finite algebras with \texttt{NP}-hard variety membership problem.
 In particular we give a $3$-element algebra with this property, and solve a widely stated problem by showing that the $6$-element Brandt monoid has \texttt{NP}-hard variety membership problem.
 These are the smallest possible sizes for a general algebra and a semigroup to exhibit \texttt{NP}-hardness for the membership problem of finite algebras in finitely generated varieties.

-In a number of computational situations, the task is not to find if there is a single solution to an instance, but rather to find whether there is a sufficiently broad family of solutions to witness various separation conditions on variables.
+There are a number computational situations where the task is not to find if there is a single solution to an instance, but rather to find whether there is a sufficiently broad family of solutions to witness various separation conditions on variables.
 The following example is illustrative of idea.

 Recall that a \emph{$3$-colouring} of a graph $\mathbb{G}$ is a homomorphism from $\mathbb{G}$ to the complete graph $\mathbb{K}_3$.
-Equivalently, there is a map to the set $\{0,1,2\}$ such that adjacent vertices have different colours.
+Equivalently, there is a map to the set {of ``colours''} $\{0,1,2\}$ such that adjacent vertices have different colours.
 Graph colouring places no restriction on what is to happen to \emph{non-adjacent} vertices.
-What happens then if we ask that a graph not simply be $3$-colourable, but $3$-colourable in enough ways that there is no restriction to how any pair of nonadjacent vertices may be coloured: can they be coloured the same by some valid $3$-colouring, and can they be coloured differently?
+What happens if we ask that a graph not simply be $3$-colourable, but $3$-colourable in enough ways that there is no restriction to how any pair of nonadjacent vertices may be coloured: can they be coloured the same by some valid $3$-colouring, and can they be coloured differently?
 This interesting combinatorial question can be rephrased in the following equally interesting way: is it true that every valid colouring of two vertices extends to a full $3$-colouring?